NVIDIA/DeepLearningExamples/README.md

 ## Introduction
 This repository provides State-of-the-Art Deep Learning examples that are easy to train and deploy, achieving the best reproducible accuracy and performance with NVIDIA CUDA-X software stack running on NVIDIA Volta, Turing and Ampere GPUs.

+The Deep Learning Examples repository offers a unique value proposition that it provides end-to-end deep learning solutions from data preprocessing, data loading, training, inference, and deployment, customizable with your own data.

 ## NVIDIA GPU Cloud (NGC) Container Registry
 These examples, along with our NVIDIA deep learning software stack, are provided in a monthly updated Docker container on the NGC container registry (https://ngc.nvidia.com).
 These containers include: